- Easy to Play

-Manifold Viewer can handle enormous amounts of data on a desktop.
-This demonstration shows Viewer opening 110 GB of images together in the same map, showing several world cities in high resolution imagery.
-The demo uses layers from Bing and Google to show how Viewer can combine images from different sources to enhance comprehension.
+Manifold Release 9 can handle enormous amounts of data on a desktop.
+This demonstration shows Manifold opening 110 GB of images together in the same map, showing several world cities in high resolution imagery.
+The demo uses layers from Bing and Google to show how Manifold can combine images from different sources to enhance comprehension.
 Works with the free Viewer, too!
 (Version 2 video)

 Speed Demo - Triangulate 300K Points in 8 Seconds

 Manifold does in 8 seconds what takes 8 hours in other software.
-This video shows Manifold parallel technology running amazingly faster than non-parallel GIS many minutes or even hours.
-We use Manifold Viewer, the free read-only subset of Manifold, to do a triangulation of 300,000 points.
+This video shows Manifold parallel technology running amazingly faster than non-parallel GIS.
+We use Manifold Viewer, the free read-only version of Manifold Release 9, to do a triangulation of 300,000 points.
 We use Viewer so anyone can try this at home with a free Viewer download.
-The triangulation takes less than 8 seconds while the same triangulation in some other non-parallel GIS packages using the same data set takes 8 hours.
+The triangulation takes just over 8 seconds while the same triangulation in some other non-parallel GIS packages using the same data set takes 8 hours.
 Wow!
+(Version 2 video)

-Continuing from the Hunting Neolithic Relics video we show how selection in Viewer and Manifold Release 9 can be used to transform the data.
+Updated video: Continuing from the Hunting Neolithic Relics video we show how the Transform pane in Manifold Viewer and Manifold Release 9 can be used to transform the data.
 We see how Viewer can write parallel SQL for you automatically.
 We see a small dolmen and a big one at ground level, and we get views of the great fortress at Saumur in France.
+(Version 3 video)